scottsauber/workshop-dotnet-azure-github-bicep/README.md

 1. Note that the `appService` reference is referencing the `module` above and then you can access the `outputs`.
 Again, outputs are kind of like a `return` statement.

-1. Also note - there's a refactor done here with `myName`, that is a variable that references your GitHub name.
+1. Also note - there's a refactor done here with `myName` as well as `appNameWithEnvironment`, that is a variable that references your GitHub name.
 Look at your result and check where else could that be used?
 Spoiler: check the next step

 1. The final `main.bicep` should look like this